davidtos/JUring/README.md

 ```

 5. **Cleanup**: Free read buffer

-For read operations you need to free the buffer when you are done.
-These buffer live off heap and are not managed by an Arena.
+For read operations it is necessary to free the buffer that lives inside the result.
+The buffers are created using malloc and are not managed by an arena.
+They are MemorySegments, so it is possible to
+have them cleaned up when an area closes.
 ```java
 result.freeBuffer();
 ```
-This is not necessary for write operations, these are automatically freed by when the operation is seen in the completion queue.
+Freeing buffers is not necessary for write operations, these buffers are automatically freed when the operation is seen in the completion queue by JUring.

 ## Thread Safety
+JURing is not thread safe, from what I read about io_uring there should only be one instance per thread.
+I want to copy this behaviour to
-JURing is not thread safe.
-The completion and submission queue used by IO_uring don't support multiple thread. preparing operations or waiting
+not deviate too much from how io_works.
+The completion and submission queue used by io_uring don't support multiple threads writing to them at the same time.
+Preparing operations or waiting
-for completions should be done with only with a single thread.
-Ideally each thread should have its own ring. processing the results/buffers is thread safe.k
+for completions should be done by a single thread.
+Processing the results/buffers is thread safe.

 ## Current Limitations and Future Improvements